Stefanene/Stefanene/README.md

 I am an MS CS Systems student at Stanford University🌲, improving every day on my OS and secure systems development.

 - 🔭 I’m currently working on a privacy-preserving system for secure cloud LLM queries and on a custom lightweight OS.
-- 🌱 I’m currently privacy-preserving systems and blockchain technologies.
+- 🌱 I’m currently learning privacy-preserving systems and blockchain technologies.

 ## Connect with me: